fjantunen/sev1/index.md

 Best practices:
 - Keep it to IC, workstream leads, and one comms person
 - Use the bridge for decision checkpoints, not passive chatter
-- (Optional) Stream it for observers, but don’t let everyone join live
+- (Optional) Stream it for observers, but don't let everyone join live

 Most tactical work still happens in Slack or docs.
-If your bridge feels like a hangout, it’s time to trim the invite list.
+If your bridge feels like a hangout, it's time to trim the invite list.

 Every responder wants to help.
 Make it easy for them to be useful without becoming a distraction.